 - Know how your boat handles under different conditions.
 Recognize your limitations and the boat's limitations.
 Modify speed in keeping with weather, sea and traffic conditions. - Instruct passengers on location and use of safety equipment and procedures. - Instruct passengers on the fundamentals of operating your boat in case you are unable to do so. - You are responsible for passenger's actions.
-If they place themselves or the boat in danger, immediately correct them. - Remember the "Rule of Thirds": Use one third of the fuel for the trip outbound, one third for the return trip, and keep one third for reserve.
+If they place themselves or the boat in danger, immediately correct them. - Remember the "Rule of Thirds": one third total fuel usage for the trip out; one third total fuel sage while out; one third total fuel usage for the return trip.